tarsius/emacsair.me/_posts/2016-04-16-re-introducing-the-emacsmirror.md

 <img src="https://emacsmirror.net/assets/emacsmirror.png">

-One primary purpose of the Emacsmirror is to provide a comprehensive list of available Emacs packages, including packages which have gone out of fashion (but might later prove to be useful still).
+One primary purpose of the Emacsmirror is to provide a comprehensive list of available Emacs packages, including packages that have gone out of fashion (but might later prove to be useful still).

-Older efforts attempting to provide a comprehensive list of available packages, such as the [Emacs Lisp List][ell], over time collected an impressive list of dead links to packages which were no longer available anywhere.
+Older efforts attempting to provide a comprehensive list of available packages, such as the [Emacs Lisp List][ell], over time collected an impressive list of dead links to packages that were no longer available anywhere.

 With the Emacsmirror this won't happen.
 If a package's upstream